vincent lamar carter

 A budding businessman, Vince is or has been endorsed during his NBA career by such corporations as Nike, Wilson, Gatorade, EA Sports, T-Mobile, Vince Carter’s Restaurant and others.
 He is the President of Visions In Flight, Inc., a for-profit corporation, and Embassy of Hope Foundation, Inc., a non-profit charity.

 Vince’s efforts to improve the quality of life for parents and their children have been recognized by the Children’s Home Society prompting the organization to name him the 2000 “Child Advocate-of-the-Year”.
 Volusia County Schools named the gymnasium at Mainland High School the Vince Carter Athletic Center honoring his gift to the district of 2.5 million dollars.
 In addition, Vince and his mother, Michelle Carter, donated $1.6 million to the Stewart-Marchman Foundation to help build a 100-bed treatment facility for alcohol and drug addiction recovery named “The Vince Carter Sanctuary”.
-For his continuing efforts to influence positive change and help others, Stewart-Marchman-Act and NASCAR honored Vince for his philanthropic endeavors.
+For his continuing efforts to influence positive change and help others, Stewart-Marchman-Act and NASCAR honored Vince at a dinner for his philanthropic endeavors.
 He was the honorary pace car driver for the Coke Zero 400 at Daytona Beach International Speedway in 2009.
-Most recently, Volusia County declared Sunday, January 10, 2010 as Vince Carter and Michelle Carter-Scott Day.
+Volusia County (Florida) declared Sunday, January 10, 2010 as Vince Carter and Michelle Carter-Scott Day.
 In 2016, Vince was voted the Tyman-Stokes Teammate of the Year.
 In 2017, he was voted the Most Influential Teammate.
-Additional recognitions Vince has received are: in 2019 the Daytona Beach Chamber Glenn Ritchey Award, in 2020 the NBA Sportsmanship Award, and in 2021 the USA Today 75 Greatest NBA Players.
-In 2022, Vince became one of the executive producers and starred in Vince’s Places, an Omaha Production.
+Additional recognitions Vince has received are: 2019 the Daytona Beach Chamber Glenn Ritchey Award, in 2020 the NBA Sportsmanship Award, and in 2021 the USA Today 75 Greatest NBA Players.
+Vince holds the record for 22 (1998-2020) seasons in the NBA and has played with or against 1,679 individual players.

 Vince has three children, Kai Michelle Carter, Vincent Lamar Carter, Jr., and Vayle Elizabeth Carter.
-Keep up with Vince by tuning into ESPN where he is a Basketball Analyst or viewing his series, “Vince’s Places”, on ESPN.
-You might even catch him on the golf course or enjoying being with his three children.
+Keep up with Vince as he offers his basketball analysis on major networks or by viewing his series, “Vince’s Places”, on the ESPN app.
+In his retirement, Vince has become an avid golfer and is enjoying that challenge.